 Raw milk production is distributed.
 Caretaking of animals, milking, cooling, filtering, bottling, and storage are all conducted on the farm.
 Raw milk products are then delivered to points of distribution by the farm.
 If one farm shuts down, only one farm shuts down.

 During covid, it was big news that food processors were shutting down or constraining their operations.
 Organic pasteurized milk was off the shelves at my grocery store for two weeks in one stretch.
 Raw milk farmers in my area didn’t miss a delivery, and they grew because of that.
-This project, which began in 2018, grew because consumers were finding raw milk as the only organic-esque option available to them in that time.
+This project, which began in 2018, started to grow because consumers were finding raw milk as the only organic-esque option available to them in that time.

 Safer than ever